MuhammadAliAhson/Neural-Network-From-Scratch-in-Cpp-using-Pipes/README.md

 CopyRight,

 This is Code is totally done by Muhammad Ali Ahson.
-If you like this code then
+If you like this code then please star this repo and folow me.